timmattison/timmattison.github.io/source/_posts/2014-01-02-compiling-bitcoind-on-the-beaglebone-black.markdown

 ---
 layout: post
 title: "Compiling bitcoind on the BeagleBone Black"
-date: 2014-01-02 07:31:19 -0500
+date: 2014-01-02 18:29:05 -0500
 comments: true
 categories:
 ---
 I am running Debian on a BeagleBone Black at home as a toy server to have a sandbox that I can play around on.
 One application that I thought would be interesting to run on it was the standard Bitcoin client.
 I think it is a bit strange that the latest version of the Bitcoin client (0.8.6 at the time I wrote this) doesn't use "configure" like most other Linux/Unix applications because it leads to having to track down dependencies during a build rather than before them.
 On a normal system this might not be a big deal because Bitcoin compiles in just a minute or so.
 On a smaller device like the BeagleBone Black though it means you'll end up checking in on it periodically over a long period of time only to find that it needs another dependency.

 In their defense the github version DOES use a "configure" script.
 I found that out after going through a manual build on 0.8.6 so for completeness I'll show how to compile both and you can use whichever one suits your needs.
+The configure script on a lean device like the BeagleBone Black still takes quite a while to run though so this should get you through doing the process just once.

+You can use either the current stable version today which is 0.8.6 or you can use the bleeding edge github source.
+I would recommend 0.8.6 if you want something that is as stable as possible.
+When compiling from source you should keep in mind that your build may not be compatible with old wallet formats.

+I cannot stress this enough - IF YOU HAVE AN OLD WALLET YOU ARE BEST OFF USING THE OFFICIAL BINARIES INSTEAD OF BUILDING FROM SOURCE!

 # Using version 0.8.6